The 1947 Washington quarters have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 Total Weight: 6.25 grams

 The US minted the 1947 quarter with no mint mark and also the 1947 D and 1947 S quarter.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 |1947 S||San Francisco||5,532,000|